 The Rabot Hotel from Hotel Chocolat is set on the Rabot Estate in Soufrière on St Lucia.

 The island’s main gateway is Hewanorra International Airport (www.slaspa.com), a 45-minute drive from the hotel.
 It offers flights from London (www.ba.com), New York (www.united.com) and other major cities.
+Two-seater private transfers are available for $80 a way.

 If you intend to explore the island, stop by the rental kiosks at the airport and pick up some wheels.
 From the airport, follow signs for Soufrière, then keep an eye out for the Rabot Plantation, on the right.
 Rabot Eco-Escape's staff can arrange rental cars for you on arrival, and there's plenty of free parking at the hotel.